-France has a reputation as one of the world leaders when it comes to wine-making for good reason.
+France has a reputation as one of the world’s leaders in wine-making for good reason.
 Numerous winemakers have been perfecting the cultivation and production through family wineries for centuries.

-They have managed to produce wines of every style and quality level.
-At the same time, some of the best wines in the world are produced in the wine regions of France.
+They have managed to produce wines of every style and quality level, and some of the best wines in the world are created in the wine regions of France.

 Vineyards occupy huge areas, so it’s nearly impossible to come to France without seeing at least a part of that wine magic.